Programmable Ethernet to CAN/CAN FD interface

 The Kvaser DIN Rail SE400S-X10 is a multichannel, programmable Ethernet to CAN/CAN FD interface for DIN Rail mounting.
 This device has four CAN/CAN FD channels and supports up to four optional Kvaser DIN Rail SE400S-X10 I/O add-on modules of which there are three different types: analog, digital and relay.
 Ideal for automotive test cell or end-of-line production test applications, the SE400S-X10 can download and run programs created in the Kvaser t programming language, such as diagnostics routines to test automotive body control modules.

-The CAN protocol is a good basis when designing Distributed Control Systems.
-The CAN arbitration method ensures that each CAN node just has to deal with messages that are relevant for that node.
-A Distributed Control System can be described as a system where the processor capacity is distributed among all nodes in a system.
-The opposite can be described as a system with a central processor and local I/O-units.
+The CAN protocol is a good basis for designing distributed control systems.
+The CAN arbitration method ensures that each CAN node only has to deal with the messages that are relevant to that node.
+A distributed control system can be described as a system where the processor capacity is distributed across all nodes in a system.
+The opposite of this is a system with a central processor and local I/O units.

 The CAN protocol is implemented in silicon.
-This makes it possible to combine the error handling and fault confinement facilities of CAN with a high transmission speed.
-The method used for distributing messages to the right receivers contributes to gaining a good use of the available band width.
+This makes it possible to combine the error handling and error limiting capabilities of CAN with a high transmission speed.
+The method of distributing the messages to the correct recipients contributes to good utilization of the available bandwidth.

 A common transmission medium is a twisted pair of wires.
-A CAN system can also work with just one wire.
-In some applications different kinds of links, optical links or radio links, are better suited.
-Though there is a transmission hardware standard (twisted pair), it is not uncommon to use different transmission solutions depending on system requirements.
+A CAN system can also work with only one line.
+For some applications, other types of connections, optical connections or radio connections, are more suitable.
+Although there is a standard for the transmission hardware (twisted pair), it is not uncommon to use different transmission solutions depending on the system requirements.

-The error handling of CAN is one of the really strong advantages of the protocol.
-The error detection mechanisms are extensive, and the fault confinement algorithms are well developed.
-The error handling and retransmission of the messages is done automatically by the CAN hardware.
+CAN error handling is one of the really big advantages of the protocol.
+The error detection mechanisms are extensive and the algorithms for error limitation are well developed.
+Error handling and retransmission of messages is done automatically by the CAN hardware.

-A faulty node within a system can ruin the transmission of a whole system, e.g. by occupying all the available band width.
-The CAN protocol has a built-in feature that prevents a faulty node from blocking the system.
-A faulty node is eventually excluded from further sending on the CAN bus.
+A faulty node within a system can ruin the transmission of an entire system, for example by taking up all the available bandwidth.
+The CAN protocol has a built-in function that prevents a faulty node from blocking the system.
+A faulty node is eventually excluded from further transmission on the CAN bus.

 The CAN protocol has been around for almost 30 years (since 1986).
-There are now a lot of CAN products and tools available on the open market.
+There are now a large number of CAN products and tools on the open market.

-Article No. Bitrate No. of channels Feature/Option Images 3D Data sheet Enquiry Wishlist
+Artikelnr.
+Bitrate No. of channels Dimensions Feature/Option Images Files 3D Enquiry Wishlist